skip navigation

 He had it coming to him after treating her so badly. (misfortune)

-TO SETTLE A DISPUTE (v)
+SETTLE A DISPUTE (V)

 Let's have it out.
 I don't want to keep fighting.